nipun1992/Predicting-Wine-Color/README.md

 ## Findings

 #### Count vs Quality

-The below represents that in the dataset we have more average quality wines rather than the low/bad or high/good quality wine.
-A general observation, of a Gaussian distribution trend can be seen in the data.
+The below plot reveals that there more average quality wines in comparison to the low and high quality ones.

 ![Count Vs Quality](https://github.com/nipun1992/Predicting-Wine-Quality/blob/main/pics/count%20vs%20quality.png)

 #### Pie Chart